M98 camouflage pattern

 The M/98 is the standard Norwegian camouflage pattern.

 History

 Introduced around 1998, it is an updated version of the older model M/75, and is used together with different hats according to military branch.
 The uniform consists of jacket and trousers and comes in the 3-color Norwegian camouflage.

+In 2025, the M25 uniform system (or the Norwegian Combat Uniform) was introduced to the Norwegian military, which will eventually replace the M98.

 Design

 The jacket has two breast pockets and two big hand pockets, both with flap and a sewn on velcro above left breast pocket for the name tag.
 The trousers have regular pockets for hands - one back pocket and cargo pockets with flap.

 The camouflage colors of the uniform consist of DarkOliveGreen (#556B2F), YellowGreen (#9ACD32) and Tan (D2B48C).

 A special desert pattern has also been developed for the wars in Afghanistan and Iraq, consisting of light green, brown and dark brown.

 Variants

 M/03

 The M/03 is documented with Norwegian troops operating in arid conditions.

 Others

 A similar uniform pattern is used by the Democratic Republic of Congo army from an unknown source.